-Archdeacon to the Air Force – Chaplain Kevin Russell
+Archdeacon to the Air Force and Ministry Development Officer – Chaplain Kevin Russell

 Kevin Russell was born in Nottingham, England in 1957 and migrated with his parents to Sydney in 1964.
 He was educated in French’s Forest, Sydney.
 During his High School years, Kevin was introduced to Jesus Christ and the Christian faith.